-While its root stretch back to the personal computing revolution in the late 1970s, digital forensics begun to take shape in the 1990s and it wasn't until the early 21st century that countries like the United States begun rolling out nation-wide policies.
+While its roots stretch back to the personal computing revolution in the late 1970s, digital forensics began to take shape in the 1990s and it wasn't until the early 21st century that countries like the United States began rolling out nationwide policies.

-Today, the technical aspect of an investigation is divided into five branches that encompass the seizure, forensic imaging and analysis of digital media:
+Today, the technical aspect of an investigation is divided into five branches that encompass seizure, forensic imaging, and analysis of digital media.

 The most common use of digital forensics is to support or refute a hypothesis in a criminal or civil court:

-- Criminal cases: Involve the alleged breaking of laws and law enforcement agencies and their digital forensic examiners.
+- Criminal cases: Involving the investigation of any unlawful activity by cybercriminals.
+These cases are usually carried out by law enforcement agencies and digital forensic examiners.

-- Civil cases: Involve the protection of rights and property of individuals or contractual disputes between commercial entities where a form of digital forensics called electronic discovery (eDiscovery) may be involved.
+- Civil cases: Involving the protection of rights and property of individuals or contractual disputes between commercial entities were a form of digital forensics called electronic discovery (eDiscovery).

 Digital forensics is used in both criminal and private investigations.